OSMLatam/OSM-Notes-Ingestion/tests/README.md

 ### Overview

-This document describes the standardized configuration values used across all test environments in the OSM-Notes-profile project. **Test properties are completely separate from production properties** to maintain clear boundaries between environments.
+This document describes the standardized configuration values used across all test environments in the OSM-Notes-Ingestion project. **Test properties are completely separate from production properties** to maintain clear boundaries between environments.